Eastbourne group condemn plans for major retirement living complex in the town

 The proposed development would also include staff facilities, a cafe/restaurant and a community space in addition to the apartments.

-However, these plans have been widely condemned by the Friends of Eastbourne Seafront who believe the development would ‘pave the way for the future of our seafront.’
+However, the plans have been criticised by the Friends of Eastbourne Seafront which believes the development would ‘pave the way for the future of our seafront.’

 A spokesperson for the Friends of Eastbourne Seafront said: “If this development is given planning consent the writing is on the wall for the future of our seafront.